KrishilGandhi/Intelligent-Traffic-light-Controller-using-FSM/README.md

 The behaviour of the controller is as followed:

-The highway light shall remain green as long as the sensor signal is LOW but must be green for at least 30 seconds at a time.
+The highway light shall remain green as long as the sensor signal is low but must be green for at least 30 seconds at a time.

 Once transitioned to green, the farm road light shall remain green for at least 3 seconds.